cselleck/Goals_Dashboard/README.md

 The MSI percentage may be calculated within the database, but for the purposes of this project I assumed that only the raw score is included.

 To account for business holidays, I downloaded a separate excel file that contains all US holidays, and removed all that did not result in a closure of business.
 The dataset is through 2099- after that it becomes somebody else's problem.
+This dataset also allowed me to filter for Saturdays and Sundays.
+Although the business is open on Saturday, the number of hours worked for an employee is always 40- the equivalent of a 5 day work week.
+For the business days in the month calculations, I excluded the weekends entirely.
+I did include Saturday sales in my sum calculations.